3 Tips to Help a Young Business in Its Early Years

 Don’t Spend Too Much Too Soon

 Once the business is up and running (even if it’s a one-person operation initially), it’s tempting to buy everything new and overspend.
 Sales teams actively look for new businesses because they have new money to spend and are easy targets for slick sales techniques.
+First, start a company bank account so that you don’t make the mistake of getting your personal and business finances mixed up together.

 Create a budget for everything that you’ll need in the coming year.
 Then go back through the list, and look for alternative ways to skip the purchase, buy it previously owned or get a steep discount on the new price.